-You may have read our last blog which highlighted the point that coaching has been around for a long time, the 5th Century to be precise, and for me this is further reinforced by the words of Epicurus, stated some two thousand years ago:
+Coaching has been around for a long time, the 5th Century to be precise, and for me, this is further reinforced by the words of Epicurus, stated some two thousand years ago:

-By developing the capacity to focus, relax and be self-aware in the moment, we are reaching deeper into our own vast reservoir of personal potential.
-Mindfulness may be new on the block but highly successful people have known for millennia that the path to success is an inner journey not an outer one and the focus of attention is on the ‘now’.
-Focussing on the present moment increases our ability to respond to emerging circumstances rather than react to them in fear, surprise or doubt.
+By developing the capacity to focus, relax and be self-aware at the moment, we are reaching deeper into our own vast reservoir of personal potential.
+Mindfulness may be new on the block but highly successful people have known for millennia that the path to success is an inner journey, not an outer one and the focus of attention is on the ‘now.
+Focusing on the present moment increases our ability to respond to emerging circumstances rather than react to them in fear, surprise, or doubt.

 As an example of this, I found myself last week in the situation where I was trying to ‘win’, sitting outside a boardroom waiting for my turn to pitch for new business.
 I noticed there was a knot in my stomach, and I felt nervous.
 On thinking about it, I realized that I really wanted to win this business.
 I know that succeeding is far more important than winning, as succeeding is much bigger.

 Succeeding is played out in the here and now and has a focus on enjoyment, self-awareness, learning, and un-attachment to results (though a commitment to achieve them).
 Winning is played out as a hope that in the future some specific result will be achieved.
 It was an obvious choice point for me - either try hard and attempt to win the pitch or go with the flow, relax and enjoy the pitch as a learning and engagement opportunity.